harsha1979/reactatx-samples/README.md

 Asgardeo Auth React SDK
 https://www.npmjs.com/package/@asgardeo/auth-react

-## Lets start
+# Lets start

-Open using an editor
+#### Open the project
+Open the project folder under using your familar editor and open a terminal from either inside the editor or external reactatx-samples/react-sample

+#### Run this commands in terminal from reactatx-samples/react-sample location
 ```
 npm install
 npm run dev
 ```

+#### Root Access URL
 http://localhost:5173/

 #### Register account in Asgardeo